Archive of the Industry News Category

 About Prism Sound

 Founded in 1987, Prism Sound manufacture high-quality professional digital audio equipment for the International broadcast, film, music production, manufacturing and telecommunications sectors.
-The range now includes SADiE digital audio workstations and location recorders.
-Prism Sound also manufactures audio test and measurement products such as the DSA-1 and the dScope Series III audio analyzer.
+The company’s product range includes the Prism ADA-8XR precision 8-channel converter unit, which is regularly used for music and film soundtrack projects by clients such as EMI Abbey Road, BBC, Sony, Lucasfilm and Walt Disney.
+Prism Sound also manufactures a range of audio test and measurement products, including the de facto standard DSA-1 handheld digital audio generator/analyser and the dScope Series III audio analyser system.

 For more information on DPA Microphones, please visit www.dpamicrophones.com.

 Stay up to date on the latest technology news.
 Select press representatives post company news several times a day.
 Check back often to get the latest news on product releases, mergers and acquisitions, and product applications.
 For more information on this virtual press conference, please contact MixEditorial